Unit 3: Advanced Topics & Disease Prevention¶

 Walk into any health food store, scroll any wellness influencer's page, or listen to popular health podcasts, and you'll encounter an overwhelming message: supplements are essential for health and longevity.

-The marketing is compelling.
-The testimonials are passionate.
-The promises are dramatic.
+The marketing is compelling, the testimonials are passionate, and the promises are dramatic.

 And most of it outpaces the evidence by a considerable margin.
 (This is the part that rarely makes it into the marketing.)

 Here's the reality you'll face as a coach: your clients are interested in supplements.
 Many already take them; about 75 percent of U.S. adults use dietary supplements regularly.
-They'll ask your opinion.
-They'll want to know what you think about the latest molecule they heard about on a podcast.
-They'll wonder if they're "missing out" on something important.
+They'll ask your opinion, want to know what you think about the latest molecule they heard about on a podcast, and wonder if they're "missing out" on something important.

 Why?
 Because of how supplements are regulated.
 Under the Dietary Supplement Health and Education Act (DSHEA), supplements are regulated as foods, not drugs.
 They don't require FDA approval for safety or efficacy before hitting store shelves.
 Manufacturers can make "structure/function" claims ("supports immune health") without randomized controlled trials to back them up.

-Think of it like this: pharmaceutical drugs have to prove they work before you can buy them.
-Supplements just have to prove they probably won't kill you.
+Think of it like this: pharmaceutical drugs have to prove they work before you can buy them, while supplements mostly have to show they probably won’t kill you.
+That setup creates an environment where excitement spreads faster than data, and it often follows a familiar pattern:

 And here's the really frustrating part: research shows that in four out of five cases, negative clinical trial results have little or no effect on supplement sales.
 Once people believe something works, evidence to the contrary rarely changes behavior.